 This salad is really delicious and uses the simplest of ingredients which is what I like about it.

 Buckwheat Groats* - See more details about buckwheat above.
 You can cook your buckwheat in advance or cook it and use it in your salad whilst still warm for that cosy feeling, especially during colder months.

-Beetroot – We eat a lot of beetroot (I’m Polish after all) and I tend to either roast or steam my own (it takes no time in my Instant Pot*).
+Beetroot - We eat a lot of beetroot (I'm Polish after all) and I tend to cook my own (read my guide on "How to cook beetroot").
 However, you can get already cooked beetroot in handy vacuum packs which you can use straight away (not the pickled type).

 Chickpeas - I love chickpeas in salads, they are super tasty and versatile.
 However, if for some reason you don't like them or maybe don't have them to hand feel free to add any other beans.
 Try and use beans that hold their shape well, butter beans , pinto beans or perhaps kidney beans would go well here.